santavalleytea/UnityChallenges/README.md

 Here is a list of the challenges included in this repository:

 1. **[Player Control Challenge](PlayerControl/README.md)**: A challenge to implement basic movement and controls of an object (in this case a plane) using Unity.
+2. **[Basic Gameplay Challenge](BasicGameplay/README.md)**: A challenge implementing basic game mechanics such as throwing multiple projectiles at another object.

 ## License